 In extreme cases, tunnels made by rodents can lead to structural damage or instability.
 This is one of the biggest reaons why rats are dangerous!

-Rats that nest outside can also eventually find themselves inside your property as their numbers grow.
+Rats that nest outside can eventually find themselves inside your property as their numbers grow.

-Keep an eye out for new holes that appear close to your property, which might be a sign that rats have set up a nest alongside the foundation.
+Keep an eye out for new holes close to your property, which might signify that rats have set up a nest alongside the foundation.

 Roofs and Roof Spaces

 Rats often prefer to establish a permanent home when they decide to nest.

 Since loft and roof spaces are dark and secluded areas that people and other potential predators rarely visit, these areas provide a safe shelter for rats.

-It is important to monitor your attic or roof space and check for damage that might be created by rats or other signs of a rat infestation, such as rat droppings.
+It is important to monitor your attic or roof space and check for damage that rats might create or other signs of a rat infestation, such as rat droppings.